xZett0/FunctionalOAI/README.md

 -   This module is not fully complete as it still lacks some extra functionality
 -   There is no error handling as for now, so obeying the rules of function defining is necessary

+## TODO

+-    create a special type for the functions list, to make it more flexable and accessable
+-    create a multi-line docstring parser that gets a description for the function and a description for each of the arguments
+-    handle all possible errors in creating the body of the function, and create backup plans in case something was missing in the function definition

 ## Contribute

 ### You could contribute through